 Community Gallery Exhibition Proposal Form

 The Community Gallery offers the opportunity for local organizations to host pop-up exhibits and events in the Community Gallery space at various times during the year.
 Space is limited by the robust primary exhibit schedule.
 However, between exhibits, space is sometimes available for short-term displays (from a weekend to two weeks) from organizations and artists’ groups in the community.
-Interested parties should review the Pop-Up Exhibit Guidelines before submitting proposals
+Interested parties should review the Pop-Up Exhibit Guidelines before submitting proposals.

 Please complete the following form to submit your proposal for consideration.
 This form helps us understand the concept and logistics of your exhibition or event, and we will contact you if we need further information.